-Prevent tracking and protect your data with Avast Secure Browser for Android
+Prevent tracking and protect your data with Avast Secure Browser for iPhone and iPad

 Have you ever wondered if your incognito history gets saved?
 While browsing incognito prevents your browsing history from being stored on your device, traces of your online activity can still hang around after your session ends.
 Learn how to check your incognito history and delete it.
 Then, install a specialized secure browser to get truly private browsing.